HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

 ====================
 Using outlet control
 ====================
-For an rPDU, outlet control functions are exposed on the Layout page.
+Outlet control functions are exposed on the Layout page.
 Please note the following requirements:

 1. A Control license.
 This enables the Outlet Control, Firmware Management and Rack Security features
-2. A supported rack PDU
+2. A supported device
-3. A configured rack PDU.
-I.e. The rack PDU itself is configured to allow outlet control and the appropriate :ref:`control operations<Control-operations-doc>` parameters set.
+3. A configured device.
+I.e. The device is configured to allow outlet control and the appropriate :ref:`control operations<Control-operations-doc>` parameters set.

 .. note:: All user roles can access the Layout page for outlet control, but only Administrator and Data Center Manager users can initiate a control action.